caracatrepa/caracatrepa.github.io/docs/week1/mouthfuls-mindfulness.md

 ### Mindfulness Is the Best Flavoring
 As I write this I am eating a lemon tart that a friend gave to me.
 After writing for a few hours
-I’m readyto reward myself with a tart.
+I’m ready to reward myself with a tart.
 The first bite is delicious.
 Creamy, sweet-sour, melting.
 When I take the second bite, I think about what to write next.
 The flavor in my mouth decreases.
 I